-The hepatitis A virus is spread via the fecal-oral route from person to person mainly through consumption of infected food or drink and/or contact with infectious persons.
+The hepatitis A virus is spread via the fecal-oral route from person to person mainly through the consumption of infected food or drink and/or contact with infectious persons.
 Symptoms range from asymptomatic inflammation to fulminant hepatitis.
 It is possible to transfer HAV via oral-anal intercourse as well.
 Hepatitis A, also called hep A, is a contagious liver infection caused by the hepatitis A virus.

 The History of Virus Discovery